A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Quantum Learning

 Jaderberg et al.~\cite{jaderberg2021quantum} proposed a VQA to solve a classification task by employing a self-supervised training approach~\cite{de1994learning}.
-They formulated the ansatz to be part of a hybrid encoder network tested against the classification task on the first two classes, airplane and automobile, of the CIFAR10 dataset.
+They formulated the ansatz to be part of a hybrid encoder network tested against the classification task on \h{five classes} of the CIFAR10 dataset.
 To train the model, the authors exploited the contrastive learning procedure~\cite{oord2018representation,he2020momentum} applied to the representations generated by their models.
-As the objective function, they used the normalized temperature-scaled cross entropy loss~\cite{sohn2016improved}.
-As mentioned, the QNN was part of a hybrid network which first part was classical.
-Specifically, the overall architecture began with a ResNet-18~\cite{he2016deep} that compressed the features representation down to an eight-dimensional vector such that to encoded it into the an entangled state comprising $W=8$ qubits.
-The input quantum state was given by: $\ket{\psi}=\hat{R}_x(v^i)^{\otimes_i^W}$, where $\hat{R}_x$ is a rotation on the Bloch sphere as generated by the $\paul{x}$ operator and $v$ is the eight-dimensional features vector.
-Finally, to get the output from the QNN, the authors measured the qubits state in the computational basis.
-The authors tested their approach concerning quantum state vector simulation and on real quantum devices.
+As the objective function, they used the normalized temperature-scaled cross-entropy loss~\cite{sohn2016improved}.
+As mentioned, the QNN was part of a hybrid network whose first part was classical.
+Specifically, the overall architecture began with a ResNet-18~\cite{he2016deep} \h{followed by a single-layer convolutional network} that compressed the features representation down to an eight-dimensional vector, \h{$\bb v$,} such that \h{it was encoded in an} entangled state \h{$\ket{\psi_{\bb v}}$} comprising $\h{n}=8$ qubits. \h{The quantum data encoding is achieved by applying a single qubit rotation $\hat{R}_x$ (as generated by the $\paul{x}$ operator) to each qubit of the register, i.e., $\ket{\psi_{\bb v}}=\otimes_i^n\hat{R}_x(v_i) \ket{\bb 0}$, where $v_i$ is the $i$-th element of the $n$-dimensional features vector $\bb v$.
+The state is evolved using an ansatz made by parametrized controlled qubit rotations.} Finally, to get the output from the QNN, the authors measured the qubits state in the computational basis.
+The authors tested their approach \h{on quantum state vector simulations and real quantum devices}.
 In both cases, they observed that the hybrid architecture reported performance similar or higher than the full classical implementation, thus giving an interesting hint about the capability of such hybrid models applied to computer vision-related tasks.